kollerma/git-submodule-tools/README.md

   .gitmodules files lie.
 Otherwise the scripts might incorrectly assume that there are not submodules.
 * Scripts are slow.
+* Scripts are currently broken on OS X, this because `xargs` there does not allow for an -r argument.
 * When invoking `git rcommit` without giving the message, the shell somehow breaks afterwards and has to be restarted.
 * The scripts were tested for git version 1.7.3.4 but not for any other version.
-* The scripts do not report errors to STDERR but just to STDOUT.

 Copyright/License
 -----------------

-License: GPL v2 Copyright (c) 2011 Manuel Koller
+License: GPL v2 Copyright (c) 2012 Manuel Koller